PancakeCivet/Classification-of-bronzes-by-CNN/README.md

 ## Results

-/*The CNN model achieved an accuracy of XX% on the test dataset.
-The results indicate that the model is effective in distinguishing between different types of bronze artifacts.
-Detailed results and analysis can be found in the report [link to the report].*/
+The RESNET50 model(from torch.nn.Module) achieved an accuracy of XX% on the test dataset.

 ## License